Get more information on what you need to do as a food business and everything you need to do to start a new food business.

 Do you need a licence?

-Please visit our licensing page for more information.
+Please visit City of Wolverhampton Council - Street Trading for more information.

 Comply with all relevant Food Hygiene: